xfoa/kali-kit/src/docs/index.md

 title: foax's Kali Kit Documentation
 ---

-Here are some guides on how to set up Kali in various DOS environments, invluding on real and virtualised hardware.
+Here are some guides on how to set up Kali in various DOS environments, including on real and virtualised hardware.
-If you would like to update or add to these docs, please feel free to [contact me](https://fo.ax).
+If you would like to update or add to these docs, please do so on the project's [GitHub repo](https://github.com/xfoa/kali-kit).

 # Contents